Best Video Doorbells of 2020

 - Users must have a mechanical chime

 Along with its floodlight feature, the doorbell camera is impressive for its high pixel count.
 It provides about 33% more detail than the typical high-quality doorbell camera for 2019.

 The August Doorbell Cam Pro can work with existing wiring to replace a mechanical chime doorbell.
 It runs off 12-24VAC.
 Setup is simple and for many homes, the only tool required is a Phillips screwdriver.
-In other case you’ll need a drill.
+In other cases, you’ll need a drill.
 Mounting brackets are provided.

 Without a subscription, you’ll get previews of all activity at your door.
 With payment of just $2.99/month, you can save video clips for 15 days each.
 A $4.99/month payment saves video for 30 days.

 Equipped with a floodlight, the Doorbell Cam Pro can record especially high-resolution security video by day or night.
 It has a narrower lens than the other cameras in this review, but 120 degrees is ample for the typical home.
 August’s $2.99/month plan for 15 days of video storage is among the best deals in home security.